petermr/tigr2ess/crops/rice/ami-search-cooccurRice.md

 ## Discussions
-All possible cooccurances among the search terms - `country`, `species`, `drugs`, `plantparts`, `gene` are found and stored into respective project folder.
-Apart, common cooccurances among entire project is tabulated and output is generated into `html, svg and csv` format.
+All possible cooccurrences among the search terms - `country`, `species`, `drugs`, `plantparts`, `gene` are found and stored into respective project folder.
+Apart, common cooccurrences among entire project is tabulated and output is generated into `html, svg and csv` format.
 One may check into the `CProject folder` for the output files and can visualise `html and svg` files into their `internet browser`.

-Here is some screenshots of common cooccurances and results.
+Here is some screenshots of common cooccurrences and results.